core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part in the group observation but do not support deterministic requests.
 This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.

-Therefore, the following holds when a group observation relies on a deterministic request as a phantom observation request.
+Therefore, the following holds when a group observation for a target resource relies on a deterministic request as a phantom observation request.

 * Every client interested to take part in such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

 * When running such an observation request, the server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.

-   Upon receiving an individual observation request for the same target resource, the server MUST reply with a generic 5.03 (Service Unavailable) response (i.e., not the informative response defined in {{ssec-server-side-informative}}), if the request differs from the specific deterministic request associated with the group observation.
+* If the server receives an observation request for the target resource that differs from the specific deterministic request associated with the group observation for that target resource, then the server replies as usual with an informative response, including: the transport-specific information, the phantom request (i.e., the expected deterministic request), and (optionally) the latest notification.

 # Example with a Proxy {#intermediaries-example}